-As the law on BNG currently stands, the metric is defined by the process of identifying habitat types, e.g. river, hedge, meadow, etc., which then are used to calculate parts of the metric itself.
+As the law on BNG currently stands, the metric is defined by identifying habitat types, e.g. river, hedge, meadow, etc., which then are used to calculate parts of the metric itself.
 These are indicators of current and projected Biodiversity in certain areas.
-Below, see an example of the metric (version 3.1), which comes as an excel spreadsheet.
+Below, see an example of the metric BNG version 3.1, which comes as an excel spreadsheet.

-The current version at the time of writing (version 3.1) accounts for changes between Pre development and Post development/ Post intervention habitats, e.g. future biodiversity offset estimates.
+The current version at the time of writing, BNG version 3.1 accounts for changes between Pre-development and Post-development, also Post-intervention habitats, e.g. future biodiversity offset estimates.
 With temporal, spatial, and difficulty multipliers acting on ecological facts, the final outcome of the metric value, the BNG percentage is, at best, an informed expert interpretation of the ecological facts given the development work carried out both on and off-site.

 Aside from filling out the BNG spreadsheet to get a final percentage metric, Gantt charts can be used to illustrate the process in detail, to help others involved in project management and planning.